Spin Ruijsenaars-Schneider models are Coulomb branches: Hyperbolic spin RS models are -theoretic Coulomb branches

-which were dubbed \emph{quantum current} in \cite{arutyunov:2025} due to the form of their quantum commutation relations, which are similar to the commutation relations of the quantum current defined in \cite{reshetikhin:1990}.
-Here, we present the Poisson bracket of the quantum current of the hyperbolic spin RS model.
+The variables $S_i^{\alpha\beta}$ were dubbed \emph{quantum current} in \cite{arutyunov:2025} due to the form of their quantum commutation relations, which are similar to the commutation relations of the quantum current defined in \cite{reshetikhin:1990}.
+The variables $f_{ij}$ are the \emph{collective spin variables}.
+They Poisson-commute with $Q_i^0$ according to

+We now present the Poisson brackets of the quantum current and collective spin variables of the hyperbolic spin RS model.

 \begin{prop} \a{\alpha} \b{\beta} \sgn{\rm sgn} The hyperbolic quantum current satisfies the Poisson bracket